Welcome to the Classiq Documentation¶

 - The finance application suite incorporates many financial use cases (option pricing, risk analysis, and more) based on the amplitude estimation framework.
 The underlying high-level model allows significant flexibility in describing the financial model and obtaining financial data.

 - The chemistry application suite provides a framework for generating molecular Hamiltonians for any molecule, and solving the corresponding ground-state problem using quantum variational algorithms.

 These are the tabs at the top of the screen:

 - The User Guide contains the theory, usage instructions, and practical hands-on examples of the platform functions.

-- Sample Programs consolidates a large collection of examples found in the User Guide.
+- Sample Programs consolidates the large collection of examples that are scattered throughout the User Guide.